FlickerSoul/universe.observer/pages/posts/2025/swift-package-cxx-introp/index.md

 ```

 As discussed in the video, by adding `__counted_by` and `__noescape`
-annotations, as shown below, Swift can pass a span instead of the `int* arr` and
+annotations from the `<lifetimebound.h>` header, as shown below, Swift can pass
+a span instead of the `int* arr` and
 `size_t size`.
-However, this doesn't work in my XCode beta.
+However, this doesn't work in my XCode26 beta.

 ```c++
 std::vector<bool> batch_even(int* __counted_by(size) arr __noescape, size_t size);